 5 Matching Questions

-- e the second time you can see half of the sunlit side of the moon faces earth
+- e when the entire sunlit side of the moon faces earth

 5 Multiple Choice Questions